Leica S-E Typ 006 vs S Typ 007

 |Leica S Typ 006||Medium Format||37.5||7500||5000||none||23.9||12.2||824||76|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The S Typ 007 indeed provides for movie recording, while the S-E Typ 006 does not.
 The highest resolution format that the S Typ 007 can use is 4K/24p.

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The S-E Typ 006 and the S Typ 007 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (98%), as well as the same magnification (0.87x).
-The table below summarizes some of the other core capabilities of the Leica S-E Typ 006, the Leica S Typ 007, and comparable cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The table below summarizes some of the other core capabilities of the Leica S-E Typ 006 and Leica S Typ 007 in connection with corresponding information for a sample of similar cameras.

-The S Typ 007 is a current model that online retailers, such as amazon, will have in stock.
-In contrast, the S-E Typ 006 has been discontinued (but it can be found pre-owned on eBay).
+The S Typ 007 is a recent model that features in the current product line-up of Leica.
+In contrast, the S-E Typ 006 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the S-E Typ 006 was succeeded by the Leica S Typ 007.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.